bruhCarrotz/bruhCarrotz.github.io/README.md

 ## Overview
 Hi!
 Welcome to my webpage.
-Right now, this webpage is still in its early stage of development.
-I am looking forward to be able to expand it even more in the future, as well as sharing blogpost on my activities, experiences and hobbies.
+I am a senior computer science student with a keen interest in kickstarting my career in data science.
+Equipped with a strong foundation in computer science and data analysis, I am eager to apply my skills in real-world data-driven challenges.
+As an active participant in various student organizations, I have honed my leadership and teamwork abilities.
+My passion for reading and music not only fuels my creativity but also nurtures a strong attention to detail and a tenacious problem-solving mindset.
+I am dedicated to leveraging my technical expertise and diverse interests to drive innovation and make a meaningful impact in the field of data science.

-ETA: September
+Website Completion ETA: September

 [Click here to see my full resume!](https://drive.google.com/file/d/1IqGT9JbgtbQ6Eq4QB2Ad8lE-lrJU0VzK/view?usp=sharing)